 Now, let's combine margin lending with writing covered calls.

 You have used margin lending to purchase an extra 2,000 shares and now you write $17.50 call options with an expiry date one month away, on these 3,300 shares.
 You receive a premium of say, 50c per share, which is a further income of $1,650.

 If the share price spikes up to $18 before the options expire, your gain is limited to $2.50 per share, but you have added another 50 cents from the sold call options, so your total gain is now $3 per share, or $9,900 on a $20,000 outlay.
 Not bad!

 If the stock price only moves up one dollar, you've made an extra 50 cents from your covered calls, plus your shares have gained one dollar each in value.

-If the stock price drops to $13 by option expiry date, your sold call options will expire worthless, which means you won't be exercised.
-Your 50 cents per share will offset the loss on your share price and you now turn around and write another covered call contract at $15 strike price, for next month's expiry date, bringing in further income, again offsetting the loss in share price until the stock price rises again.
+If the stock price drops to $13 by option expiration date, your sold call options will expire worthless, which means you won't be exercised.
+Your 50 cents per share will offset the loss on your share price and you now turn around and write another covered call contract at $15 strike price, for next month's expiration date, bringing in further income, again offsetting the loss in share price until the stock price rises again.

 This is why writing covered calls is like renting out your stocks.
 Landlords borrow money and rent out their real estate.
 Share owners rent out shares.
-If you stack the odds in your favour and generally pick shares whose price will rise, this is always the best scenario and will provide you a comfortable return on your investment.
+If you stack the odds in your favor and generally pick shares whose price will rise, this is always the best scenario and will provide you a comfortable return on your investment.